-Those days are over thanks to sentiment analysis… but what is it?
 Sentiment analysis is the automated process of understanding the sentiment or opinion of a given text.
-This machine learning tool can provide insights by automatically analyzing product reviews and separating them into tags: Positive, Neutral, Negative.
-By using sentiment analysis to structure product reviews, you can:
+You can use it to automatically analyze product reviews and sort them by Positive, Neutral, Negative.

-Before you can use a sentiment analysis model, you’ll need to find the product reviews you want to analyze.
-This section provides a high-level explanation of how you can automatically get these product reviews.
+This section provides a high-level explanation of how you can automatically gather your product reviews.

 Thankfully, the bleak days of copying and pasting are long gone.
 Web scraping can help to automate and streamline this whole process.
-Web scraping is a set of tools used to collect information from across the Internet.
+Web scrapers are used to collect information from across the Internet.
 These tools simulate how people surf the web to gather specific data from different websites.
 In essence, they automatically find what you would otherwise have to copy and paste manually from any given website.

 Visual scrapers are specialized apps for building web scrapers with an easy-to-use, graphic user interface.
 To use these tools you don’t need to be a programmer or know how to code.
 Just follow the steps provided by each scraping tool to build your customized web scraper and you’ll be good to go.

-Some of the most remarkable visual scraper tools include:
+Some of the best visual scraper tools include:

 Now, if you are a developer or just happen to know how to code, you could use an open-source framework to build your own web scraping tool, and get product reviews from the web tailored to your needs.